11. Other common issues

 In

-Dhudwal,Footnote 393 a judicial review concerning
+Dhudwal,Footnote 453 a judicial review concerning

 subsection 4(1) of the

-Regulations, the IAD had found the applicant's previous marriage was a marriage of convenience.
+Regulations, the IAD found the applicant's previous marriage was a marriage of convenience.
 The Federal Court held this was highly speculative, given immigration authorities had investigated the marriage and found there was insufficient evidence to pursue the matter.

 In

-Erhatiemwomon,Footnote 394 the issue was whether the applicant qualified as a member of the family class as a dependent son by virtue of his age.
-The sponsor provided birth dates for the applicant that were two months and five months earlier than the birth date of his younger brother.
+Erhatiemwomon,Footnote 454 the issue was whether the applicant qualified as a member of the family class as a dependent son by virtue of his age.
+The sponsor provided birth dates for the applicant that were 2 months and 5 months earlier than the birth date of his younger brother.
 The Federal Court found the IAD speculated that the age difference could be accounted for by the fact that the sponsor had not kept records or registered her younger son's birth until much later.
 The court could find no basis for this explanation, which contradicted the sponsor's evidence and was never raised before the panel.